dbbaskette/gpdb_installer/README.md

 ## Architecture

-The installer follows a phased approach:
+The installers follow a phased approach:

 1.  **Preflight Checks**: OS compatibility, dependencies, privileges
 2.  **Host Setup**: User creation, directory setup, SSH configuration
-3. **Binary Installation**: Package distribution and installation
+3.  **Binary Installation**: Package distribution and installation (for Greenplum), or Docker image deployment (for OpenMetadata)
-4. **Cluster Initialization**: Database creation and configuration
+4.  **Cluster Initialization**: Database creation and configuration (for Greenplum), or service startup and configuration (for OpenMetadata)

 ## Security Considerations

-- The installer creates a `gpadmin` user with sudo privileges
+- The installer creates a `gpadmin` user with sudo privileges for Greenplum.
-- SSH keys are generated and distributed automatically
+- SSH keys are generated and distributed automatically for Greenplum.
-- Database passwords should be changed after installation
+- Database passwords should be changed after installation.
-- Consider firewall rules for database ports
+- Consider firewall rules for database and application ports.

 ## Support